FreeCAD/FreeCAD-render/README.md

 <img src=./docs/freecad-june-09.jpg alt="ShowCase" title="Examples of rendering
 made with Render Workbench" width="800">

+## Foreword
+This software is free: we contributors do not make any profit from its use by anyone.
+We develop it voluntarily in the sole hope that it will be useful to someone, and our only reward is the recognition it receives.
+Therefore if you think Render Workbench deserves it, do not hesitate to give it a **star** on Github: it makes our day!
+Thank you....

 ## Introduction

 The Render Workbench is a replacement for the built-in [Raytracing